 In addition to these risks, residential/diversified REITs and commercial equity REITs may be affected by changes in the value of the underlying property owned by the trusts, while mortgage REITs may be affected by the quality of any credit extended.
 Further, REITs are dependent upon management skills and generally may not be diversified.
 REITs are also subject to heavy cash flow dependency, defaults by borrowers and self-liquidation.
-In addition, U.S. REITs could possibly fail to qualify for the beneficial tax treatment available to REITs under the U.S. Internal Revenue Code of 1986, as amended (the "Code"), or to maintain their exemptions from registration under the Investment Company Act of 1940, as amended (the "1940 Act").
+In addition, REITs could possibly fail to qualify for the beneficial tax treatment available to REITs under the U.S. Internal Revenue Code of 1986, as amended (the "Code"), or to maintain their exemptions from registration under the Investment Company Act of 1940, as amended (the "1940 Act").
 The Fund expects that dividends received from a REIT and distributed to Fund shareholders generally will be taxable to the shareholder as ordinary income.
 The above factors may also adversely affect a borrower's or a lessee's ability to meet its obligations to the REIT.
 In the event of a default by a borrower or lessee, the REIT may experience delays in enforcing its rights as a mortgagee or lessor and may incur substantial costs associated with protecting investments.

-- Sector Risk.
+• Sector Risk.
 The Fund's investing approach may result in an emphasis on certain sectors or sub-sectors of the market at any given time.
 To the extent the Fund invests more heavily in one sector or sub-sector of the market, it thereby presents a more concentrated risk and its performance will be especially sensitive to developments that significantly affect those sectors or sub-sectors.
-In addition, the value of Shares may change at different rates compared to the value of shares of a fund with investments in a more diversified mix of sectors and industries.
-An individual sector or sub-sector of the market may have above-average performance during particular periods, but it may also move up and down more than the broader market.
+In addition, the value of the Fund's shares may change at different rates compared to the value of shares of a fund with investments in a more diversified mix of sectors and industries.
+An individual sector or sub-sector of the market may have above-average performance during particular periods but may also move up and down more than the broader market.
 The several industries that constitute a sector may all react in the same way to economic, political or regulatory events.
 The Fund's performance could also be affected if the sectors or sub-sectors do not perform as expected.
-Alternatively, the lack of exposure to one or more sectors or sub-sectors may adversely affect performance. - Health Care Sector Risk.
-Companies in the health care sector are subject to extensive government regulation and their profitability can be significantly affected by restrictions on government reimbursement for medical expenses, rising costs of medical products and services, pricing pressure (including price discounting), limited product lines and an increased emphasis on the delivery of healthcare through outpatient services.
-Companies in the health care sector are heavily dependent on obtaining and defending patents, which may be time consuming and costly, and the expiration of patents may also adversely affect the profitability of these companies.
-Health care companies are also subject to extensive litigation based on product liability and similar claims.
-In addition, their products can become obsolete due to industry innovation, changes in technologies or other market developments.
-Many new products in the health care sector require significant research and development and may be subject to regulatory approvals, all of which may be time consuming and costly with no guarantee that any product will come to market. - Information Technology Sector Risk.
-Market or economic factors impacting information technology companies and companies that rely heavily on technological advances could have a significant effect on the value of the Fund's investments.
-The value of stocks of information technology companies and companies that rely heavily on technology is particularly vulnerable to rapid changes in technology product cycles, rapid product obsolescence, government regulation and competition, both domestically and internationally, including competition from foreign competitors with lower production costs.
-Stocks of information technology companies and companies that rely heavily on technology, especially those of smaller, less-seasoned companies, tend to be more volatile than the overall market.
-Information technology companies are heavily dependent on patent and intellectual property rights, the loss or impairment of which may adversely affect profitability.
-Additionally, companies in the technology sector may face dramatic and often unpredictable changes in growth rates and competition for the services of qualified personnel.
+Alternatively, the lack of exposure to one or more sectors or sub-sectors may adversely affect performance.